 Why Is Self-Acceptance Important in Recovery?

 Recovery and self-acceptance cannot be accomplished in a single day.
 They need a significant amount of time and work.
 As a result, one would be incomplete without the other.
 Self-acceptance is like a stimulant for recovery.
 Drugs and alcohol may take on a life of their own when a person is addicted to them.
-So, you may feel disoriented and confused as you go through treatment and eventually prepare to leave rehab
+So, you may feel disoriented and confused as you go through treatment and eventually prepare to leave rehab.

 Beginning to construct a new life in sobriety is redefining yourself.
 It is a byproduct of unconditional self-acceptance.
 You risk impairing your re-designed self with poor self-esteem if you do not accept yourself while in recovery.

 When you're fighting with addiction, it might not be easy to see how far you've come in your recovery because of feelings of self-doubt.
 Don't lose sight of all the progress you've made!
-It’s easy to get stuck in a routine of unhealthy behaviors if you don’t recognize your strengths and value.
+It’s easy to get stuck in a routine of unhealthy behaviors if you don’t recognize your strengths and values.

 How to Practice Self-Acceptance